wessenstam/gts21/cicd/start/start.rst

 I'm very concerned that some of this is so fiddly, if one thing is wrong, the entire workshop is blown up and is going to require a TON of effort to troubleshoot it.

 [Phase 3] Are there any sections that will step on each other if the user doesn't use a unique name?

+We should wipe all browser history, since I can see the previous Google searches performed by others.

+Bit tedious to keep entering credentials to push to repo.
+Can we somehow save their info to prevent this?